The Kashmir Conflict-

 from Persia’.
 This was a decisive turn in the history of mankind that forced

-the ideologue of Imperial system to discover new ways to counter the class consciousness.
+the ideologue of Imperial system to discover new ways to counter class consciousness.

 consciousness.
 The subject policy was the main reason that British Foreign